 Salary Cap Cost Share

-For information on Salary Cap Cost Share and to check the Salary Cap Limitations please contact your pre-award sponsored projects administrator (SPA).
+For information on Salary Cap Cost Share and to check the Salary Cap Limitations please contact your research administration pod.

-Special circumstances are best addressed with your pre-award SPA.
+Special circumstances are best addressed with your research administration pod.